-Nikita Parris joined City on a season-long loan from Everton in January 2015.
+Nikita Parris joined City on a season-long loan from Everton in January 2015, before making the move permanent 12 months later.

-Having netted 11 goals in 19 league games last term, Parris was a bright spark in a difficult campaign for the Toffees, who were relegated to the FA Women's Super League 2.
+Having netted 11 goals in 19 league games, Parris had been a bright spark in a difficult campaign for the Toffees, who were relegated to the FA Women's Super League 2.

 When asked what attracted her to City, she noted the new training facilities and the club's influence in promoting women's football as major factors in her decision.